Over 50, changes to a woman’s body bring health challenges

 The food and lifestyle choices you make can turn genes on or off – and those switches either favour health or lead to disease.
 It’s all part of two exciting new sciences called epigenetics and nutrigenomics.

-The National Institutes for Health published a landmark research paper in 2018 called Effects of Dietary Nutrients on Epigenetic Changes in Cancer.
+The National Institutes for Health published a landmark research paper in 2018 called Effects of Dietary Nutrients on Epigenetic Changes in Cancer (ref.10).
 It confirms that:

 “Nutrition can alter gene expression, as well as the susceptibility to disease, including cancer, through epigenetic changes.”

-• The Leibniz Institute on Agingin 2017 showed that optimum levels of B complex vitamins is vital to prevent incorrect activation of genes.
-In this case optimum means a higher level than the RDA.
+• The Leibniz Institute on Aging in 2017 showed that optimum levels of B complex vitamins are vital to prevent incorrect activation of genes.
+In this case optimum means a higher level than the RDA (recommended daily amount).

 • Supplementing with B complex vitamins can activate genes that help protect against air pollution – a fact that should interest people working and living in cities.